AmigoCDT/Salient-Net/README.md

 - PyTorch 1.0+

 ## Accuracy
+This is not my result, this result is from [pytorch-cifar](https://github.com/kuangliu/pytorch-cifar)
 | Model             | Acc.        |
 | ----------------- | ----------- |
 | [VGG16](https://arxiv.org/abs/1409.1556)              | 92.64%      |